 Community is central to the lifestyle so we offer amenities that encourage that sense of togetherness, such as a café, dining room, bar, hair and beauty salon, and shop.

 Retirement is a great time to sharpen your skills on the passions and pastimes that you love.
 Spend time enjoying the craft room, pool table, and library.

 Incorporate regular activity into your everyday routine or enjoy the camaraderie of a little game time.
 Amenities include a swimming pool, spa pool, gym, movie theatre and bowling green.

 Enjoy all the upsides of living independently in a Ryman village.
 Easy living, security, plus a huge bonus – the support of a vibrant village community.

 Assisted-living apartments come with support you can count on.
 A chef-prepared meal, housekeeping – it's great for you and reassuring for your family.

 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Bert Sutcliffe care centre offers a full range of care options including resthome, hospital and specialist dementia care.
+Bert Sutcliffe care centre offers a range of care options including resthome, hospital and specialist dementia care.
 Like all aspects of our villages, we constantly look for ways to improve both the care we provide and the innovation behind it.
-Care is customised using our myRyman care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.
+Care is customised using our myRyman Care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.